-- (d) Subject to sub-section (e), the application of the excess network occupancy component relates only to the contracted Train Path, and not the utilisation of the Train Path. - (e) In determining the excess network occupancy component, ARTC will prorate the flagfall component back to an amount per hour by reference to the total of section run times applicable to the relevant Segment to which the flagfall component applies. - (f) Except as otherwise provided in the Access Agreement, the flagfall component and excess network occupancy component of the Charges, as applicable, are levied from the date ARTC grants access to the Train Path to the Access Holder until the expiry of that Train Path irrespective of whether such Train Path is utilised. - (g) The excess network occupancy component will only apply where the Applicant seeks to contract a Train Path on the Network, which is in excess of: - (i) a reasonable allowance for section run times for the applicable Train service type as determined by ARTC; - (ii) dwells for crossing and passing other Trains as determined and made available by ARTC for the Train Path; and - (iii) an allowance for the reasonable requirements for operational activities whilst the Train occupies the Network as prescribed in subsection (c). - (h) In relation to utilisation of a contracted Train Path, the excess network occupancy component will not be charged in instances where ARTC is not
+- (d) Subject to sub-section (e), the application of the excess network occupancy component relates only to the contracted Train Path, and not the utilisation of the Train Path. - (e) In determining the excess network occupancy component, ARTC will pro-rate the flagfall component back to an amount per hour by reference to the total of section run times applicable to the relevant Segment to which the flagfall component applies. - (f) Except as otherwise provided in the Access Agreement, the flagfall component and excess network occupancy component of the Charges, as applicable, are levied from the date ARTC grants access to the Train Path to the Access Holder until the expiry of that Train Path irrespective of whether such Train Path is utilised. - (g) The excess network occupancy component will only apply where the Applicant seeks to contract a Train Path on the Network, which is in excess of: - (i) a reasonable allowance for section run times for the applicable Train service type as determined by ARTC; - (ii) dwells for crossing and passing other Trains as determined and made available by ARTC for the Train Path; and - (iii) an allowance for the reasonable requirements for operational activities whilst the Train occupies the Network as prescribed in sub-section (c). - (h) In relation to utilisation of a contracted Train Path, the excess network occupancy component will not be charged in instances where ARTC is not able to provide the contracted Train Path or an agreed substitute

-- able to provide the contracted Train Path or an agreed substitute Train Path except where the failure to provide the contracted Train Path is a result of an Incident, Third Party Works or an emergency. - (i) Notwithstanding the structure described above, all elements of the Charge are open to negotiation.
+- Train Path except where the failure to provide the contracted Train Path is a result of an Incident, Third Party Works or an emergency. - (i) Notwithstanding the structure described above, all elements of the Charge are open to negotiation.

-4.13 Pricing Objectives
+4.134.14 Pricing Objectives

-- (a) In determining Charges, ARTC will have regard to separate cost elements as follows: - (i) variable component of costs ("VCC") being Direct Costs; - (ii) fixed component of costs ("FCC") being fixed operating costs and Depreciation of, and return on, assets existing as at the Commencement Date and the New Segments Commencement Date (as applicable); and - (iii) new capital component of costs ("NCC") being Depreciation of, and return on, assets commissioned during the Term. - (b) In determining Charges, ARTC will have regard to the following objectives: - (i) achieving full recovery of VCC from all Access Holders on the basis of actual network usage; - (ii) achieving maximum recovery of (or contribution to) FCC and NCC from all users: - (iii) providing certainty to ARTC through the application of a take or pay ("TOP") component to fully recover NCC over the economic life of new investments, and recover some or all of FCC from applicable Access Holders (coal users) on the basis of forecasted network usage, or otherwise recover some or all of FCC on the basis of actual network usage; - (iv) the proportion of FCC recovered through a TOP component to be consistently applied to all Access Holders holding Coal Access Rights within a Pricing Zone; and - (v) provide for an open and equitable mechanism for the application of TOP Charges.
+- (a) In determining Charges, ARTC will have regard to separate cost elements as follows: - (i) variable component of costs ("VCC") being Direct Costs; and - (ii) fixed component of costs ("FCC") being fixed operating costs and Depreciation of, and return on, assets, existing as at the Commencement Date and the New Segments

+Commencement Date (as applicable); and - (iii) new capital component of costs ("NCC") being Depreciation of, and return on, assets commissioned during the Term. - (b) In determining Charges, ARTC will have regard to the following objectives: - (i) achieving full recovery of VCC the Direct Costs from all Access Holders on the basis of actual network usage; - (ii) achieving maximum recovery of (or contribution to) FCC and NCC from all users fixed operating and capital related costs; - (iii) providing certainty to ARTC through the application of a take or pay ("TOP") component to fully recover fixed operating and capital related costsNCC over the economic life of new investments, and recover some or all of FCC from applicable Access Holders (coal users) on the basis of forecasted network usage, or otherwise recover some or all of FCC on the basis of actual network usage; - (iv) the proportion of fixed operating and capital related costs FCC recovered through a TOP component to be consistently applied to all Access Holders holding Coal Access Rights within a Pricing Zone; and - (v) provide for an open and equitable mechanism for the application of TOP Charges.

-4.14 Indicative Access Charge
+4.144.15 Indicative Standard Access Charge